andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

-# 📝 Aviation Blog Project To-Do List
+# 📝 RAW Aviation Project To-Do List

 ## ✅ Current Status (as of latest commit)
 - **✅ Strapi CMS is running** with all content types (Article, Report, Gallery, Author Profile) and public API access.
 - **✅ Next.js frontend is running** and connected to Strapi.
-- **✅ New aviation blog homepage** with hero section and latest content showcase.
+- **✅ New RAW Aviation homepage** with hero section and latest content showcase.
 - **✅ Unified Navigation Component** - Single component handling both desktop and mobile navigation.
 - **✅ Fixed Navigation Issues** - All navigation links working properly on both desktop and mobile.
 - **✅ Fixed Header Navigation** - Navigation bar is now fixed at the top with proper z-index layering.